 I’m always really proud to showcase and wear the jewelry that I make.
 I swear jewelry is like makeup – you only have two arms, one neck, and two ears, but you want it all and sometimes you wish you could wear them all.
 I’m been making jewelry to pass the time while on this lock-down as well as give myself a sense of relaxation.
 Homeschooling the boys and trying to balance home and work life has been a challenge, but I’m glad that I can still utilize a creative outlet and make money from doing so.

 So how about you, what are you doing during the Stay-at-Home order?
 Does your state or area have one in place due to the COVID-19 pandemic?
-I hope you are keeping busy, staying healthy and doing well.
+Maybe you’ve picked up an old hobby or started a new one with some extra time on your hands.
+Maybe you’ve decided to give yourself a proper space to enjoy those hobbies and invested in some new equipment like cable covers to keep everything neat and tidy.
+Whatever it is, I hope you are keeping busy, staying healthy, and doing well.